EmmaDawsonDev/tdd-meetup/README.md

     - The attend button will show again once the user has unregistered ✅

 - As a logged in website user I want to be able to see which meetups I'm registered for so that I can keep track of them (see note below row 145)
-    - There is a button to my meetups page in the header ✅
+    - There is a button to my meetups profile page in the header ✅
-    - My meetups page shows a list of meetups the user is attending
+    - My meetups profile page shows a list of meetups the user is attending ✅
+    - future meetups are in chronological order ✅
-    - My meetups page shows a list of meetups the user has attended
+    - My meetups profile page shows a list of meetups the user has attended ✅
+    - Past meetups are in reverse chronological order ✅
-    - My meetups page shows a list of meetups the user is organising
+    - My meetups profile page shows a list of meetups the user is organising ✅

 - As a logged in website user I want to be able to log out so that my information is not visible to others sharing the same device
     - When logged in, a log out button is visible in the header ✅